Menopause up close Part 2: The right skin care

-With the menopause, completely new skin conditions often appear.
-Even previously easy-care skin types are now stubborn.
-New wrinkles are often the least of the evils.
-We are talking about extreme dryness, itchy scalp or even parchment skin.
-Sometimes the skin type seems to rotate 180 degrees.
+With menopause, completely new skin conditions often arise.
+Even previously easy-care skin types are now becoming stubborn.
+New wrinkles are often the least of the problems.
+We are talking about extreme dryness, itchy scalp or parchment skin.
+Sometimes the skin type seems to turn 180 degrees.
 But why?
-We clarify that here together with the question of what care menopausal skin actually needs.
+We'll clarify that here along with the question of what care menopausal skin actually needs.

 Menopause triggers very mixed feelings in women.
-From hot flashes to the thought of putting tampons on the checkout belt for the very last time.
+From hot flashes to the thought of putting tampons on the checkout conveyor for the very last time.
 But skin problems?
-They don't necessarily come to your mind - until they catch up with you.
+They don’t necessarily come to mind – until they catch up with you.
 Then they go far beyond cosmetic ailments.
-That's why many people are disappointed or even desperate when their skin starts cracking despite so-called anti-aging products .
+That's why many people are disappointed or even desperate when their skin feels tight and cracking despite so-called anti-aging products .
 But they are designed more for visible effects than for noticeable skin improvements.

-Do you feel at a loss as to how to get your skin under control again?
+Do you feel at a loss as to how to get your skin back under control?
 Then you are exactly right here.
-Let's take a look at what menopause does to your skin and how you can regain a better skin balance .
-Note our 4 tips below!
+Let's take a look at what menopause does to your skin and how you can regain better skin balance .
+Please note our 4 tips below!

 This is how the skin changes during menopause

-Perimenopause (literally the time “around menopause”) is characterized by sharp fluctuations in hormone levels .
-Sometimes estrogen is very high compared to progesterone (estrogen dominance), sometimes very low.
+Perimenopause (literally the time “around menopause”) is characterized by strong fluctuations in hormone levels.
+Sometimes the estrogen is very high compared to the progesterone (estrogen dominance), sometimes it is very low.
 This increases skin irritations .
-Maybe you can no longer tolerate products that have worked very well for you so far.
+Maybe you can no longer tolerate products that you used very well before.

 About a year after your last period, estrogen levels drop permanently.
 This can have several consequences: